Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 After all that you have just learned, should you choose a lab-created or a natural diamond?

 While there are many aspects of a diamond to evaluate, such as Cut and Clarity, Color does play a role in the beauty of a diamond.
-You can find a beautiful lab-created diamond that looks white without overpaying, such as this 1.24 Carat H diamond.
+However, even if you don’t go with the highest color grades, you can find a beautiful lab-created diamond that looks white and is much better value.

 Overall, though, the decision of whether to buy a lab created diamond or not is a tricky one.
 Natural diamonds retain their value far better than lab-created diamonds.
 They’re almost always ethically sourced and have relatively the same impact on the environment as lab-created diamonds.
 You can also consider a recycled diamond as an environmentally-friendly choice.